CesarF1204/guidelines/javascript.md

 ```
 > Additional rule here, in loading dependencies, load third party first, then load configs/helpers, then lastly models.

-Normal variables use underscore case all in lowercase
+Normal variables use snake case all in lowercase
 > Note also to add space after opening curly-brace `{` and before closing curly-brace `}`

 ```javascript